-see Eqs.~\ref{eq:stac-state}~and~\ref{eq:sl-steady-state}.
-In case of a change in the modulus of the magnetic field $|\vec{B}_0(t)|$, the Larmor frequency will change instantaneously, and $\varphi$ will change correspondingly, representing the difference between the new Larmor frequency $\omega_L$ and the set rf frequency $\omega_\mathrm{rf}$ according to Eq.~\ref{eq:phase} \cite{MagResMag}.
+with Eqs.~\ref{eq:stac-state}~and~\ref{eq:sl-steady-state}.
+If the modulus of the magnetic field $|\vec{B}_0(t)|$ changes, the Larmor frequency changes instantaneously, and $\varphi$ changes correspondingly, reflecting the difference between the new Larmor frequency $\omega_L$ and the set rf frequency $\omega_\mathrm{rf}$ (Eq.~\ref{eq:phase} \cite{MagResMag}).

 However, now we analyze the case when the modulus remains constant, $|\vec{B}_0(t)|=\mathrm{const}$, while the direction of $\vec{B}_0(t)$ changes.
-In such a case, $\varphi$ of a TSM should not change, but, as we show here, may undergo an unexpected transient evolution, before settling back to its original, expected steady-state value of $\varphi=-\pi/2$.
+In such a case, $\varphi$ of a TSM should not change; however, as we show, may undergo an unexpected transient evolution, before settling back to its original, expected steady-state value of $\varphi=-\pi/2$.

-If a rotation around the $x$- or the $y$-axis by an angle $\beta$, represented by rotation matrix $R_{x,y}(\beta)$, is applied to $\vec{B}_0$ at $t=0$, the geometry of the TSM will change.
-As a consequence, its relation to the $\vec{S}^0$ will be different and it may not be the steady state of the modified TSM any more.
+If a rotation around the $x$- or the $y$-axis by an angle $\beta$, represented by rotation matrix $R_{x,y}(\beta)$, is applied to $\vec{B}_0$ at $t=0$, the geometry of the TSM will change, altering its relation to the $\vec{S}^0$ and potentially making it no longer in the steady state of the modified TSM.